VisualNeuroscience-UH/SystemTools/README.md

     ```
     .\FCN2\Scripts\Activate
     ```
-* Go to your SystemTools folder and install the requirements:
+* Go to your SystemTools/scripts/FCN22 folder and install the requirements:
     ```
     $ pip install -r requirements.txt
     ```